Rabbi Joshua Rabin

 Josh obtained an MBA credential of readiness from Harvard Business School Online, a certificate in nonprofit management from Columbia Business School, and a certificate in fundraising management and leadership from Indiana University's Lilly School of Philanthropy.
 Josh is a recipient of the Wexner Field Fellowship and the Ruskay Fellowship for Jewish Professional Leadership.

 Josh lives on the Upper West Side of Manhattan with his wife, Rabbi Yael Hammerman, and their children Hannah, Shai, and Ella.
 You can read more of Josh's writings by visiting www.joshuarabin.com.

-Cantor George Lindenblatt has been with the Astoria Center of Israel for more than 40 years.
-He is one of the few cantors who can say they were raised in an Orthodox family, graduated from a Reform cantorial school, and now serve a Conservative synagogue.
+Cantor George Lindenblatt served Astoria Center of Israel for 50 years until his retirement in 2021.
+He is one of the few cantors who can say they were raised in an Orthodox family, graduated from a Reform cantorial school, and then served a Conservative synagogue.
 It is perhaps this diverse background that accounts for his ability to reach out, with genuine heart, to a wide spectrum of people within the Jewish community.
-Here at ACI, he is not only our melodious voice of prayer on the bimah but a friend and counselor to many.
+Here at ACI, he is not only a melodious voice of prayer on the bimah but a friend and counselor to many.

 Cantor George was born in Budapest on the eve of World War II.
 Escaping the country following the Hungarian Revolution of 1956, he settled in New York where he earned a Bachelor of Sacred Music degree from Hebrew Union College.
-His wife, writer Elaine Freed Lindenblatt, is our long time bulletin editor.
-Their family includesdaughter Eve, her husband John Nasetti, and their children Daniella and Francesco; daughter Suzanne, her husband Boaz Gilad, and their children Noa, Ella, and Benjamin; and daughter Nicole and her husband Paul Kahn.
+His wife, writer Elaine Freed Lindenblatt, served as our long time bulletin editor.
+Their family includes daughter Eve, her husband John Nasetti, and their children Daniella and Francesco; daughter Suzanne, her husband Boaz Gilad, and their children Noa, Ella, and Benjamin; and daughter Nicole and her husband Paul Kahn.